qdrant/docs/qdrant/v1.0.x/collections.md

 This might be useful for experimenting quickly with different configurations for the same data set.

-Make sure the vectors have the correct size when setting up the vectors configuration in the new collection.
+Make sure the vectors have the same size and distance function when setting up the vectors configuration in the new collection.

 ```http
 PUT /collections/{collection_name}